Tyrosinemia, Type I (TYR-I)

 This condition is also known as: hereditary tyrosinemia, hepatorenal tyrosinemia, fumarylacetoacetase deficiency, fumarylacetoacetate hydrolase deficiency, FAH deficiency, tyrosinosis, hypertyrosinemia.

 For more information about Tyrosinemia, Type I, go to Screening, Technology, and Research in Genetics (STAR-G): Tyrosinemia, Type I and Baby's First Test: Tyrosinemia, Type I. Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.